vitringr/vault/nodes/Cartesian Coordinate System.md

 **3D**: For 3D space, one standard convention is the 'left hand' one, where `+x`, `+y`, and `+z` point right, up, and forward, respectively.

 These different coordinate systems can be transformed from one to the other.

+## Vector Space

+The Cartesian coordinate system provides the perfect framework for [[Vector]] representation.

+Vectors are perfect for describing displacement, which means they can also describe positions in space, since any position can be described by a displacement from the origin.